open-austin/austin-park-equity/README.md

 Node's package manager, npm, is required.
 You can install it from [their site](https://nodejs.org/download/) or with a command like `brew install node` if you use Homebrew.

+Before you can serve the app locally, you need to install some depdencies:

 	$ npm install gulp gulp-util gulp-compass gulp-connect gulp-gh-pages --save-dev

+Now you should be able to run the local server and see the app in your browser at localhost:8080 with this command:

+	$ gulp

 ## Methodology: